 - This also applies to Jackal's Eyenox, which suffers the same static effects as drones do, and blacking out entirely if right next to the jammer if its not turned off.

 - Machine Pistols: As of "Operation: Wind Bastion", Mute can equip the SMG-11 as a sidearm.

-- Meaningful Name: Shuts down enemy electronic gadgets/bombs, doesn't talk a whole lot (and doesn't say much when he does)...he's "Mute".
+- Meaningful Name: Shuts down enemy electronic gadgets/bombs, doesn't talk a whole lot (and doesn't say much when he does)...he's "Mute", all right.

-- Mutual Disadvantage: Twitch's shock drones can shoot out the jammers from a distance, but the shock drones can still be jammed since the shock darts don't go that far.
+- Mutual Disadvantage: Twitch's drones can shoot out the jammers from a distance, but they can still be jammed since the shock darts don't go that far.

 - Non-Indicative Name: Downplayed.
 One would expect that someone called "Mute" and has cross-shaped tapes over the mouthpiece of the gas mask would be near-silent all the time, but he's still quite prone to shouting in combat.

 - Pintsized Powerhouse: He was only 5'6'' (1.70m) tall at release, but he grew to 6'1'' (1.85m) when the ''Operation Black Ice'' DLC was released.

 - Shotguns: Again, he can use the Mossberg 590A1 as a primary weapon.

 - The Stoic: He doesn't talk a whole lot.

 - Submachine Guns: His non-shotgun option for a primary weapon is the H&K MP5k-PDW, a shortened and faster-firing version of the MP5 fitted with a folding stock.